mapbox/batfish/README.md

 ## Comparison to other React-powered static-site generators

 We built Batfish by systematically addressing a set of problems we've had while building websites with React components.
-We focused first on the problems themselves, trying to develop effective and minimalistic solutions.
+We focused first on the problems themselves, trying to develop effective and focused, minimalistic solutions.
 Sometimes this meant we used a popular tool, like Webpack.
 Other times we sidestepped a popular tool, like React Router, and opted to build something more fitted to our needs.

 As a result, Batfish is smaller and less ambitious than projects like [Gatsby](https://www.gatsbyjs.org/) and [Next.js](https://github.com/zeit/next.js/).
 It's a thinner wrapper over the underlying tools, not an ecosystem of its own — more of a gateway into existing ecosystems.

 Batfish also includes some features that we considered important but are overlooked by similar projects, like powerful Markdown integration and link hijacking.
-(Though we tried to build such features in such a way that they could be re-used in other contexts, like your Gatsby site.)
+(Though we tried to build such features in such a way that they could be re-used in other contexts.
+  Try [jsxtreme-markdown] in your Gatsby site!)

 Since we use Batfish for vital projects, we prioritize the needs of end-users (website visitors) and the stability, simplicity, and clarity of the system.